seanjin97/geekout-2024/docs/docs/advanced/hosting.md

 # Hosting

-U got ur api alr then now what, ownself call on localhost where got fun

-Need to let people use ma, so we host it
+U got ur api alr then now what, ownself call on localhost where got fun.
+Need to let people use ma, so we host it.
 Hosting options for backend servers.
 There's like 1 million of them.

-Some require you to put your card details before using.
+- Some require you to put your card details before using.

-Some setup a free database for you.
+- Some setup a free database for you.

-Some allow you to deploy docker images.
+- Some allow you to deploy docker images.

-Some are easier to use than others.
+- Some are easier to use than others.

-**Depends on what you're looking for:**
+**It depends on what you're looking for:**

 Easy to use:

 1. Render
-2. Firebas
+2. Firebase
 3. Railway
 4. Fly.io